-5 Previously, this requirement was for legally enforceable nontax debt 180 days delinquent.
+29 This Act no longer requires that a significant deficiency identified be reported as a material weakness for FMFIA.
+30 Previously, this requirement was for legally enforceable nontax debt 180 days delinquent.
 The Digital Accountability and Transparency Act of 2014, Public Law 113-101, May 9, 2014, amended Section 3716(c)(6) of title 31, United States Code, to read "(A) Any Federal agency that is owed by a person a past due, legally enforceable nontax debt that is over 120 days delinquent, including nontax debt administered by a third party acting as an agent for the Federal Government, shall notify the Secretary of the Treasury of all such nontax debts for purposes of administrative offset under this subsection.
 (B) The Secretary of the Treasury shall notify Congress of any instance in which an agency fails to notify the Secretary as required under subparagraph (A).